Sixties Music Films S.F.History Guides Photography Novels Cookbooks S.F.Films

 by Betty Friedan, Anna Quindlen (Introduction)

 The author traces the intellectual underpinnings of the 1960s student radicals and hippie dropouts in the writings of Herbert Marcuse and Norman O. Brown, Allen Ginsberg and Paul Goodman.
-In a new introduction, Roszak reflects on how the counter culture has evolved in the twenty-five years since he coined the term 'technocracy.
+Roszak reflects on how the counter culture has evolved in the twenty-five years since he coined the term 'technocracy.

 In Praise of Decadence